ralexstokes/stoken/README.md

 This repository contains the software to run a `stoken` node which runs the proof-of-work (PoW) algorithm, participates in a peer-to-peer gossip protocol and offers RPC endpoints to inspect the node's state.

+# NOTICE

+This blockchain is **NOT** secure.
+Use at your own peril!
+If you would like to learn the fundamentals of how you might build a blockchain, study this repo.
+The core functionality of something like Bitcoin exists but finer details around security, in particular around block and transaction validation, are not implemented so if this chain is used at scale it is likely to be attacked profitably.

 ## Demos